 Peer tutors provide an additional tutoring option for Wake Tech students.
 Peer tutors are current students who are dedicated to helping others.
-They have completed the course(s) they tutor with a grade of A or B, and they participate in regular training throughout the semester.
+They have completed the course(s) they tutor with a grade of A or B, are recommended by an instructor and participate in regular training activities.

-Assistance is available for math, biology, physics and computer classes.
+Assistance is available for math, chemistry, biology, physics and computer classes.

 Students may sign up for a 50-minute, one-on-one session either in-person or online.
 On-campus sessions are held in Wake Tech libraries.
 Tutoring is not available for all subjects on every campus, so check different campuses to find what you need.